xxyzzzq/quex/quex/engine/analyzer/examine/00-README.txt

 A recursive walk along sequences of linear states is part of any analysis.
 Linear states can have transitions to more than one state.
 So, the walk along linear states is a recursive 'tree-walk'.
+The tree cannot contain loops, since a loop requires a state with more than one entry.
 The termination criteria for the walk along linear states may be defined as follows.

 DEFINITION: Termination criteria for walk along sequence of linear states.